Estimated time until plug & play solar kits hit UK shops

 Once your kit is in, the question becomes: when do I run the dishwasher?
 Charge the car?
 Sun Hours gives you a 7-day kWh forecast for your exact postcode — just enter your postcode and peak output.
 Free.
 No account.

-Top 3 plug-in solar deals in the UK
+Top 5 plug-in & plug-and-play solar deals in the UK

-Prices checked April 2026.
+Prices checked and updated May 2026.
 Always verify before buying — deals change.

 01